SyedHamza0196/ETL/README.md

 This command will execute the entire ETL process, including extraction, transformation, and loading of data from hubspo.

 ## Files and Directory Structure
+_No such directory structure is followed.
+All the files are in root directory_
 1. config.py: Configuration file containing API credentials and database connection settings.
 2. etl.py: Main script for executing the ETL process.
 3. pipeline.py: Orchestrates the extract transform and load process.